sureshchand12a/chp-ads-block-detector/README.md

 * ☞  (Make your instructions match the desired user flow for activating and installing your plugin.
 Include any steps that might be needed for explanatory purposes)

 ## Frequently Asked Questions

+#### IS IT WORKING FOR OPERA BUILT-IN ADS BLOCKER EXTENSION? =

+Yes, we have tested our plugin for opera built-in ads blocker extension on 1.2 version.
+We would recommend you to use latest version which will support for opera also.

 #### IS IT WORKING WITH GOOGLE ADSENSE?